-The GMFF Advisory Board is composed of local Vermont filmmakers, festival programmers, nonprofit professionals, and film enthusiasts.
+The GMFF Team & Advisory Board is composed of local Vermont filmmakers, festival programmers, nonprofit professionals, and film enthusiasts.

 Phayvanh Luekhamhan